 As we know, everyone and their cycle is different.
 That also means that everyone’s natural PdG levels will be different too.

 You’ll remember that in order to confirm successful ovulation, we like to see elevated and sustained PdG levels during the 7-10 days past peak fertility (DPP) testing window.
 To understand what “elevated” means for you, we first need a good idea of what your natural levels look like so that later on we can tell whether or not your PdG levels reached an adequate level in order to allow for the best possible chance at conception.

 Additionally, baselines can help us confirm whether or not you ovulated, in the event that your 7-10 DPP tests weren’t quite positive.
 If there is a significant enough change in intensity between the test line on your baseline test to your 7 DPP test — meaning your 7 DPP test is significantly lighter — then we can confirm that ovulation did in fact occur.

 However we know that “significantly lighter” can be a little subjective.
 What you think is significantly lighter may not seem that way to us and vice versa!

-Luckily, the Proov Insight app removes this subjectivity since we have calibrated the app to match your test result to a quantitative PdG level.
+Luckily, the Proov Insight app helps with this subjectivity since we have calibrated the app to match your test result to a numerical PdG level.
 The app will measure the difference in levels between your baseline and 7 DPP test to ensure enough PdG is present to confirm ovulation.
 Without a baseline, the app cannot confirm ovulation unless you get a positive PdG test, which some women may not get if their ovulation is weak.